 Blueberry Chia Pudding is a perfect super food breakfast, that’s incredibly EASY to make.
 It’s loaded with protein, omega-3s and powerful antioxidants.
-The best part is it tastes like a delicious creamy pudding.
+The best part is it tastes deliciously creamy with just the right amount of sweetness.

 Chia pudding has been popular for years and for good reason.
 It’s a delicious way to enjoy the benefits of chia.